 U.S. Geological Survey Manual

-Instruction: Changes to this chapter were made to reflect changes made to the organizational structure during Bureau realignment and the new Occupational Safety and Health Council membership.
+Instruction: Changes to this chapter were made to address changes in the name, role, and membership of the former Occupational Safety and Health Council.

-1. Purpose.
-This Survey Manual chapter provides the U.S. Geological Survey (USGS) policy on the purpose and scope, membership, roles, responsibilities, and operations of the Occupational Safety and Health (OSH) Council.
+1. Purpose: This Survey Manual chapter provides the U.S. Geological Survey (USGS) policy on the purpose and scope, membership, roles, responsibilities, and operations of the Occupational Safety and Health (OSH) Committee.